ben0x539/eve-igb-explo/README.md

 Future direction
 ----------------

-* The ingame browser should really not be required.
-Maybe a "solar system" input field should be added to the form and then hidden if the ingame browser trusts the page.
 * The password should really be read from a separate credentials file outside of the webserver's document root, I suppose.
 * A standalone webserver might be useful so that the whole thing can be run